-The aim of the fund is to scale preventative and early-stage To date, the Social Outcomes Contracts invested services to combat persistent social problems and support in to date will support over 17,600 people.
-In 2019, beneficiaries with multiple complex needs.
-Seven of these 570 people benefitted from services provided through contracts have been new investments in the last year.
-The the SOCs. fund provides working capital to enable charities and social enterprises to deliver against social outcomes contracts The breakdown by UN Sustainable Goal (SOC), which then get repaid by the commissioner once and BSC Outcomes Area are detailed below: these outcomes have been achieved.24
+The aim of the fund is to scale preventative and early-stage services to combat persistent social problems and support beneficiaries with multiple complex needs.
+Seven of these contracts have been new investments in the last year.
+The fund provides working capital to enable charities and social enterprises to deliver against social outcomes contracts (SOC), which then get repaid by the commissioner once these outcomes have been achieved.24